Under fire, Facebook announces a strong third quarter

 Bracing for bad press

-Facebook is still bracing for the blowback from a second wave of negative news stories stemming from the documents leaked by former Facebook employee Frances Haugen.
-This follows The Wall Street Journal‘s original wave of stories in its “Facebook Files” series.
+This week Facebook is bracing for blowback from a second wave of negative news stories, this time from a consortium of news organizations that recently gained access to the documents leaked by former Facebook employee Haugen.
+The Wall Street Journal was the first to get access, from which it generated a batch of damaging stories, collectively called the “Facebook Files” series.
 Intense Congressional scrutiny has resulted from the bombshell coverage.

 And now a second whistleblower has emerged with an affidavit corroborating Haugen’s claims about the social networking giant.
-According to The Washington Post, the second (as-yet-unnamed) whistleblower claims that Facebook allowed illegal activity to persist on its platform, and echoes Haugen’s claim that the company “prizes growth and profit over combating hate speech, misinformation and other threats to the public.”
+According to the Washington Post, the second (as-yet-unnamed) whistleblower claims that Facebook allowed illegal activity to persist on its platform, and echoes Haugen’s claim that the company “prizes growth and profit over combating hate speech, misinformation and other threats to the public.”

 During the earnings call with analysts, Facebook CEO Mark Zuckerberg sounded off defiantly about the leaks and media coverage.
 “What we’re seeing is a coordinated effort to selectively use leaked documents to paint a false picture of our company,” he said.